 Learn how to make your own amazing Vegan Graham Crackers.
-These iconic crackers are sweet but not too sweet, super crunchy with toasty, nutty, cinnamon flavour and they are so easy to make!
+These iconic crackers are sweet but not too sweet, super crunchy with toasty, nutty, cinnamon flavor, and are so easy to make!
 Enjoy as they are, make S'mores or Nanaimo Bars, or grind into crumbs to make vegan graham cracker crust for pies or cheesecakes.

 💌 SAVE THIS RECIPE!